Free Province of Guayaquil: The Battle of Pichincha

 Guayaquil contributed to the absolute liberation of Quito (now Ecuador).
 Simón Bolívar and his forces, who often receive credit for the victory, were not present during the battle.
-An excerpt from the Patriota de Guayaquil, the first Guayaquil newspaper and the main spokesperson for the Government of the Free Province, shows that that battle waged on the slopes of the Pichincha volcano was not only the glory of Colombia and Peru, but that Guayaquil also deserves the credit for that victory that consolidated the total independence of Ecuador:
+An excerpt from the Patriota de Guayaquil, the first Guayaquil newspaper and the main spokesperson for the Government of the Free Province, shows that the battle waged on the slopes of the Pichincha volcano, was not only the glory of Colombia and Peru, but that Guayaquil also deserves the credit for that victory that consolidated the total independence of Ecuador: